BL-MSCH-C220/Exercise-3-4-Shaders/README.md

 Next, we will add some shaders when we go into fever mode.

 When fever mode starts, we want to add a fire shader to the fever bar.
 In `res://UI/HUD.tscn`, select the Fever node.
 In the Inspector panel, select CanvasItem->Material->Material: New Shader Material.
+Save the shader as `res://Effects/Fever.gdshader`.
 Then Edit the new Shader Material and add a New Shader.
 Edit that Shader and paste the following into the shader editor that appears at the bottom of the window:
 ```
 // Fire shader